 (ii) Arrangements with Mr. George.
 In connection with Mr. George's promotion to senior vice president - finance and chief financial officer, beginning January 30, 2022, Mr. George will continue to receive an annual base salary of \$500,000 and be entitled to receive a target incentive award for fiscal years 2023 and 2024 under the Company's EVA Plan equal to 70% of his base salary (the "EVA Incentive Award").
-If Mr. George's employment is involuntarily terminated without cause prior to the filing of the 2024 annual report on Form 10-K, he is entitled to payment of a pro rata portion of the EVA Incentive Award for full months of service based on the Company's fullyear actual performance provided that he has been employed for at least 120 days during the plan year.
+If Mr. George's employment is involuntarily terminated without cause prior to the filing of the 2024 annual report on Form 10-K, he is entitled to payment of a pro rata portion of the EVA Incentive Award for full months of service based on the Company's full-year actual performance provided that he has been employed for at least 120 days during the plan year.
 If Mr. George's employment continues through March 2024, any positive bonus bank balance will be paid to him six months thereafter.
 Mr. George received a grant of restricted stock under the Company's 2020 Equity Incentive Plan with a grant date fair value equal to \$1,480,000 (which is intended to cover his full two-year employment period through March 2024).
 The award vests 25% on the first anniversary of the grant date, 25% on the second anniversary of the grant date and 50% at the end of the employment period in March 2024.
-Like other awards under the 2020 Equity Incentive Plan, the award is subject to the 2020 Equity Incentive Plan's "change of control" provisions.
+Like other awards under the 2020 Equity Incentive Plan's "change of control" provisions.
 The Company has also agreed to provide to Mr. George certain severance and change of control arrangements.
 In the event of Mr. George's involuntary termination without cause within the first 18 months following April 1, 2022, Mr. George will receive salary on a monthly basis for the remainder of such period.
-Upon Mr. George's death, disability or involuntary termination without cause, vesting of any unvested portion of the restricted stock grant will be accelerated.
-Upon voluntary termination or termination with cause, any unvested awards will be forfeited.
+Upon Mr. George's death, disability or involuntary termination without cause, any unvested awards will be forfeited.
 Mr. George will also be paid a \$15,000 lump sum stipend per quarter in each quarter beginning January 1, 2022 until termination of employment in lieu of relocation assistance.